Can Drinking Coffee Help You Live Longer?

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-British researchers looked at data on 9.2 million people in the UK Biobank population study.
+In one study, British researchers looked at data on 9.2 million people in the UK Biobank population study.
 They found that coffee-drinking (even as much as eight cups per day) decreased a person’s risk of all causes of death and concluded that coffee consumption can be part of a healthy diet.

-Cleveland Clinic’s Julia Zumpano, RD, did not take part in the research, but says the study showed that regular ground coffee had the most benefit.
+Cleveland Clinic’s Julia Zumpano, RD, did not take part in the research, but says the British study showed that regular ground coffee had the most benefit.

 “People who drank more ground or filtered coffee, as opposed to instant coffee, had better outcomes,” she explains.
 “The reasoning behind that was that filtered coffee has greater levels of polyphenols, or antioxidants, which are the main benefits from the coffee.”